Bristol Type 146: Design and development

-The Type 146 was designed to be powered by a supercharged Bristol Perseus sleeve valve radial engine, but this was not ready and the older, lower-horsepower Mercury IX was used instead.
+The Type 146 was designed to be powered by a supercharged Bristol Perseus sleeve valve radial engine, but this was not ready, and the older, lower-horsepower Mercury IX was used instead.

 Testing

-The Type 146 flew for the first time on 11 February 1938 in the hands of Cyril Uwins and was flight tested satisfactorily before going on to be assessed against the F.5/34 specification by the Aeroplane and Armament Experimental Establishment at RAF Martlesham Heath in April 1938.
-Its competitors there were the Gloster F.5/34, the Martin-Baker MB2 and the Vickers Venom.
+The Type 146 flew for the first time on 11 February 1938, in the hands of Cyril Uwins and was flight tested satisfactorily before going on to be assessed against the F.5/34 specification, by the Aeroplane and Armament Experimental Establishment at RAF Martlesham Heath in April 1938.
+Its competitors were the Gloster F.5/34, the Martin-Baker MB2, and the Vickers Venom.

-Though the Type 146 met the specification neither it nor any of the other competing designs was taken into production.
+Though the Type 146 met the specification neither it nor any of the other competing designs were taken into production.
 The RAF believed that the future of British fighter design was with the emerging Rolls-Royce Merlin-engined aircraft (Specification F.36/34) which had more power and cleaner aerodynamics.
 The second Type 146 prototype was cancelled, while K5119 continued to fly.

 On 28 May 1938, following an Empire Air Day display at Filton Aerodrome, the sole Type 146 struck a "set-piece" display while taxying and was damaged beyond economic repair.
 It was the last single-engined fighter to be built by Bristol.